gph03n1x/Rend/README.md

 ====

-Rend visualizes spatial data and offers plugins for operations like searching in circles, nearest k neighboors.
+Rend visualizes spatial data and offers plugins for operations like searching in circles, nearest k neighbors.
 Rend provides the cardinal which visualizes in the 2d space the points and the gui tools which provide the interface needed to change/configure spatial indexes and search them.